romanRegmi/Apex-Learning/Asynchronous Apex/Future/README.md

 parameter.
 You can convert the Wrapper to a String which is a primitive.
 Once converted into a String you can them pass that string as a parameter to the future method in consideration.

+CPU Time limit gets hit if a process takes more than 10 sec for synchronous and more than 60 sec for asynchronous.
+In a transaction, try to make things async, get rid of processes that aren’t immediately required → move it to a future method.

+System.debug()  → also counted as CPU time limit usage.